What Is an NDA and When Do You Need One

 6. Remedies for Breach

-Specify what happens if the NDA is violated:
+Specify what happens if the NDA is violated.
+Our guide on what constitutes an NDA breach covers this in depth:

 - Injunctive relief (court orders to stop disclosure)